-Artists’ Connection 5 – Indigenous Perspectives (AC5) encompasses the Indigenous culture and consists of twelve works of art created by Indigenous artists who reside in the region.
-The program offers teachers an opportunity to make connections to both the province’s art and native studies curriculum, particularly with the Ministry’s Aboriginal Perspectives Toolkit.
+Artists’ Connection 5 – Indigenous Perspectives (AC5) consists of twelve works of art created by Indigenous artists who reside in the region.
+The program offers teachers an opportunity to make connections to both the province’s art curriculum and the Ministry’s Aboriginal Perspectives Toolkit.

 View the Artists’ Connection 5: Indigenous Perspectives Teacher Guidebook